zhuxindong/ninja/README.md

  # Then open the browser http://192.168.1.1:8888/preauth/cert, download the certificate, install it and trust it, then open iOS ChatGPT and you can play happily
  ```

+ > For `Web login`, a cookie named: `__Secure-next-auth.session-token` is returned by default.
+The client only needs to save this cookie.
+Calling `/api/auth/session` can also refresh `AccessToken`

 ### Install

 - #### Ubuntu(Other Linux)